 We encourage, but do not require, our Board members to attend our annual meetings of stockholders.
+We expect all Board members to be present at this Annual Meeting.

 Stockholders' Communications Process

 Any of our stockholders who wish to communicate with our Board, a committee of our Board, our non-management directors as a group, or any individual member of our Board, may send correspondence to our Corporate Secretary at VirnetX Holding Corporation, 5615 Scotts Valley Drive, Suite 110, Scotts Valley, California 95066.